 - We often employ this technique for children who present with torticollis and plagiocephaly too.

-- Dr. Hanieh and Dr. Petitclerc have additional training in craniosacral technique.
+- Dr. Hanieh, Dr. Long, Dr. Patel, and Dr. Ploy all have additional training in craniosacral technique.

 Flexion-Distraction technique is utilized on a specific table when someone has suffered compression of the spine or a lumbar disc issue.
 With this technique, the lower back is stretched out by both the table and Doctor of Chiropractic resulting in a relief of lumbar pressure.